StellarFw/Identify/spec.md

 This configuration is mandatory in order to send reset and activation links to the user by email.
 By default, this is set to `null`.

+### identify.expiresIn

+This configuration allows set the time passed until the token expires.
+This can be expressed in seconds or a string describing a time span matching the format specified by the node package [ms](https://www.npmjs.com/package/ms).

 ## Errors

 In this section are defined all the error messages used in the module.
 This messages must be specified using the configuration system, in order to allow to be customized by the developer.
 The only thing that should be constant is the error ID.
 The ID correspond to the key on the following list.